-Definition: Segmentation implies a process of fragmenting the diversified market containing similar attributes or needs.
+Definition: Market Segmentation implies a process of fragmenting the diversified market containing similar attributes or needs.
 It is the first stage of the STP decision process (Segmentation, Targeting and Positioning).
-It is a tool to achieve stability in a highly competitive market in the long run.
+It is a tool to achieve stability and fight competition in a highly competitive market in the long run.

 Classification of market segments depends on certain variables.
 These variables include geographic, demographic, psychographic and behavioural aspects.

 Marketers use market segments to spot their target market and achieve a compelling marketing mix for the product.
-It provides a specialised understanding of the customer’s requirements, tastes and preferences, etc.
+It provides a specialised understanding of the customer’s requirements, tastes, preferences, etc.

-Segmentation is a base for a marketing plan and decision processes like Niche Marketing.
-It also identifies the scope of product development to cater unique demands of the potential customers.
+Segmentation is a base for creating marketing plans and strategic decision-making.
+One such example is Niche Marketing.
+Also, it identifies the scope of product development to cater unique demands of the potential customers.

-For Example, the clothing market is a vast and potential market for companies.
-This huge market is divided demographically into segments like:-
+For example, the clothing market is a vast and potential market for companies.
+Marketers divide this huge market based on demographic variables into segments like:

 - Men